-Since 2001, Caisse des Dépôts has voluntarily been committed to producing reporting on the extra-financial impact and performance of its interventions.
-A key stage in our CSR approach, this reporting responds to the principle of transparency and positive relationships with our stakeholders.
+Since 2001, Caisse des Dépôts has voluntarily committed to reporting on the extra-financial performance of its activities.
+This reporting, which is a key component of our social responsibility approach, forms part of our commitment to stakeholder transparency.

 - Caisse des Dépôts Group's Materiality Analysis (methodological note)

 Some of our subsidiaries also have their own CSR reporting procedures and disclose extra-financial data in dedicated CSR reports or in their registrations documents on annual basis: